Ubaldo Jiménez: 2009-2011

-Jiménez pitched for the Dominican Republic during the 2009 World Baseball Classic.
-On March 10, he set a single-start strikeout record, fanning 10 of the 13 batters he faced during his 65-pitch, four-inning performance in Round One against the Netherlands.
+Jiménez started twice in the NL Division Series, a rematch of the 2007 series against the Phillies.
+He lost Game 1, allowing five runs in five innings in a 5–1 loss.
+He pitched better in Game 4, allowing two solo home runs and striking out 7 in seven innings but the Rockies lost the game and the series.

 On April 17, 2010, Jiménez no-hit the Atlanta Braves 4–0 at Turner Field, the first no-hitter in the history of the franchise.
 He walked 6 batters, while striking out 7, and throwing a career-high 128 pitches (72 for strikes).
 He faced 31 batters in the game.
 The no-hitter was preserved by a diving catch in center field by Dexter Fowler in the bottom of the seventh inning.
 Jiménez's fastball reached 100 mph three times during the game, and it averaged 96.8 mph.
-During the no-hitter, Jiménez switched from the windup to the stretch delivery after issuing a lead-off walk in the fifth inning (his sixth total walk of the game).
-Following the switch, he didn't allow a walk for the remainder of the game.
-Jiménez also helped his own cause offensively, scoring Brad Hawpe with a fourth-inning single; he himself scored on a Carlos González double one batter later.
+During the no-hitter, Jiménez switched from the windup to the stretch delivery after issuing a lead-off walk in the fifth inning (his sixth walk of the game).
+Following the switch, he didn't allow a walk for the rest of the game.
+Jiménez also helped his cause offensively, scoring Brad Hawpe with a fourth-inning single; he himself scored on a Carlos González double one batter later.

-Jiménez was named the National League Pitcher of the Month for April, becoming the second pitcher in Rockies history to win a Pitcher of the Month award.
+Jiménez was named the NL Pitcher of the Month for April, becoming the second pitcher in Rockies history to win the award.
 Jiménez was only the second pitcher in MLB history to throw a no-hitter and notch five wins in the month of April.
 He also set a franchise record for consecutive scoreless innings (22 1/3) for a starting pitcher (the streak was eventually snapped on May 3 after 25 1/3 straight scoreless innings).
-He broke that mark shortly thereafter, as he went 33 straight scoreless innings from May to June, which was a franchise record for not only starting pitchers, but relievers as well (Gabe White previously held the team record of 29 consecutive scoreless innings).
+He broke that mark shortly thereafter, as he went 33 straight scoreless innings from May to June, which was a franchise record for all pitchers (Gabe White previously held the team record of 29 consecutive scoreless innings).
 Jiménez became the first pitcher since Jack Morris in 1986 to have two streaks of at least 25 consecutive scoreless innings in one season.
-He was again named National League Pitcher of the Month for May.
+He was again named NL Pitcher of the Month for May.
 He became the first pitcher in Rockies history to win the award more than once and the first pitcher since Pedro Martínez in 1999 to win the award in April and May.